-On I-77, the Department prohibits the Contractor from conducting work within 15' of the near edge of the adjacent travel lane on the outside shoulders or the median areas of I-77 without a shoulder closure or lane closure.
-The hourly restrictions for lane closures on I-77 shall apply to work activities conducted under a shoulder closure within 15' of the near edge of an adjacent travel lane or a median area.
+On Interstate 85, the Department prohibits the Contractor from conducting work within 15' of the near edge of the adjacent travel lane on the outside shoulders or the median areas of I-85 during the hours when lane closures are prohibited.
+The hourly restrictions for lane closures on I-85 shall also apply to work activities conducted under a shoulder closure within 15' of the near edge of an adjacent travel lane or a median area.
 The Department reserves the right to suspend work conducted under a shoulder closure if any traffic backups develop and are deemed excessive by the Engineer.
 Maintain all shoulder closure restrictions as directed by the plans, these special provisions, and the Engineer.

-On I-77, the Department prohibits the Contractor from conducting work within the limits of a paved shoulder or within 10' of the near edge of an adjacent travel lane under a shoulder closure.
+On Interstate 85, the Department prohibits the Contractor from conducting work within the limits of a paved shoulder or within 10' of the near edge of an adjacent travel lane under a shoulder closure.
 All work that may require the presence of personnel, tools, equipment, materials, vehicles, etc., within the limits of a paved shoulder or within 10' of the near edge of an adjacent travel lane shall be conducted under a lane closure.